Krigua0308/Intern-Emigreat/README.md

    - Wire Frame
      - A scetch of the websites layout

-   - Sections and Futures
+   - Sections and Features
+      - more than homepage, contains what type of information
+      - location of house and bookmarks examples

    - Database relations
+      - 1 to 1, 1 to many.
+      -
    - Tecnolegies Used
+      - Programming language

    - Deployment
+      - coming soon (check a little)
    - Credit
+      - references
    - Acknowledgement
    - Disclaimer

 ## Testing
     - Auto
+      -Junit
     - Manual
+      -test client site